 history of nautilus commanding officer's

-This is the rich and historical timeline of the great leaders that made Nautilus where it is today!
+This is the rich and historical timeline of the great leaders that made Nautilus (SSN-571) Division what it is today!
 We wouldn't have our memorable mark and course without these individuals.
-Please take the time to indulge in the History of our Unit!!
-Thanks again, family and friends for making this happen, and a special thanks to you!

 MMAC(SS) Edward Chartier, USN